 Choose whether to include Billboard and/or Luminate charts.

 Luminate charts offer additional insight into activity types, genres and metrics not ranked by Billboard.
 In some cases, they expand on a Billboard chart.
-For example, the Luminate Hits chart uses the Hot 100 Song Equivalent formula, but with daily updates, no release age limitations and a depth of 200 songs.
+For example, the Luminate Hits - Daily chart uses the Hot 100 Song Equivalent formula, but with daily updates, no release age limitations and a depth of 200 songs.

 View chart details